 Clinical food allergies among children are on the rise, with an approximate increase of 50% from 1997 to 2011.

 For millions of people in the world today, a simple dinner at a restaurant can be fatal.
 A trace of hazelnut in a pudding, a bit of peanut that fell into a sauce – a heavy burden for anyone to bear, let alone the children whose lifestyles must be severely and frustratingly curbed to avoid all these potential hazards.
+You might be surprised though by the number of different allergies that people can get.
+For example, some people might have a food dye allergy.
+However, once you know what sort of allergy you have, you can easily create a solution to help you deal with it.

 Clinical food allergies affect 10% of children under the age of one and 4-8% of children up to the age of five1; and the effects on families having a child with a food allergy are significant.
 Constant vigilance is required to help reduce the risk of ; with some parents having to delay returning to work because of the extra time needed to find and prepare safe food, as well as treat the which many children with food allergies also have.